 \begin{enumerate} \item Let $v\in A^*(X)_{\text{\rm num}, \Q}$ be a primitive element with $v^2=0$ (with respect to the Mukai pairing) and positive degree $0$ part.
-Then $\ms M_h(v)$ is non-empty. \item If, in addition, there is a complex $P\in D(X)$ with Mukai vector $v'$ such that $\langle v,v'\rangle=1$ then every semistable sheaf with Mukai vector $v$ is locally free and geometrically stable \cite[Remark 6.1.9]{HL}, in which case $\mls M_h(v)$ is a $\m_r$-gerbe over a smooth projective $K3$ surface such that the associated $\G_m$-gerbe is in fact trivial (in older language, a tautological family exists on $X\times M_h(v)$). \item In this case, a tautological family $\ms E$ on $X\times M_h(v)$ induces a Fourier-Mukai equivalence
+Then $\ms M_h(v)$ is non-empty. \item If, in addition, there is a complex $P\in D(X)$ with Mukai vector $v'$ such that $\langle v,v'\rangle=1$ then every semistable sheaf with Mukai vector $v$ is locally free and geometrically stable \cite[Remark 6.1.9]{HL}, in which case $\mls M_h(v)$ is a $\m_r$-gerbe over a smooth projective \text{\rm K3} surface $M_h(v)$ such that the associated $\G_m$-gerbe is trivial (in older language, a tautological family exists on $X\times M_h(v)$). \item A tautological family $\ms E$ on $X\times M_h(v)$ induces a Fourier-Mukai equivalence

-and thus in the case when $k = \mathbb{C}$ an isomorphism of Mukai Hodge lattices. \end{enumerate} Finally, if $k = \mathbb{C}$, then any FM partner of $X$ is of this form. \end{thm}
+and thus in the case when $k = \mathbb{C}$ an isomorphism of Mukai-Hodge lattices. \end{enumerate} Finally, if $k = \mathbb{C}$, then any FM partner of $X$ is of this form. \end{thm}

-\begin{remark} While the non-emptiness uses the structure of analytic moduli of K3 surfaces (and deformation to the Kummer case), it still holds over any algebraically closed field.
+\begin{remark} While the non-emptiness uses the structure of analytic moduli of \text{\rm K3} surfaces (and deformation to the Kummer case), it still holds over any algebraically closed field.
 One can see this by lifting $v$ and $h$ together with $X$ using Deligne's theorem and then specializing semistable sheaves using Langton's theorem \cite[Theorem on p.
 99]{Langton}. \end{remark}

 \begin{remark} Using the results of \cite{huy}, one can restrict to working with moduli of locally free slope-stable sheaves from the start. \end{remark}